 Is It Grief or Depression?

 Sometimes it can be difficult to distinguish grief from major depression.
-Grief after loss of a loved one is a normal reaction to the loss and generally does not require professional mental health treatment.
-However, grief that lasts for a very long time following a loss may require treatment.
+Grief after loss of a loved one is a normal reaction and generally does not require professional mental health treatment.
+However, grief that is complicated and lasts for a very long time following a loss may require treatment.

 Types of Depression

-- Major depressive disorder, also called major depression or clinical depression, is characterized by a combination of symptoms that interfere with a person's ability to work, sleep, concentrate, eat, and enjoy activities he or she once liked.
-Major depression prevents a person from functioning normally.
-An episode of major depression may occur only once in a person’s lifetime, but more often, it recurs throughout a person's life.
+- Major depression: Severe symptoms that interfere with the ability to work, sleep, study, eat, and enjoy life.
+An episode can occur only once in a person’s lifetime, but more often, a person has several episodes.

-- Psychotic depression occurs when a person has severe depression plus some form of psychosis, such as having disturbing false beliefs or a break with reality (delusions), or hearing or seeing upsetting things that others cannot hear or see (hallucinations).
+- Psychotic depression, which occurs when a person has severe depression plus some form of psychosis, such as having disturbing false, fixed beliefs or a break with reality (delusions), or hearing or seeing upsetting things that others cannot hear or see (hallucinations).

 - Postpartum depression, which is much more serious than the “baby blues” that many women experience after giving birth, when hormonal and physical changes and the new responsibility of caring for a newborn can be overwhelming.
 It is estimated that 10 to 15 percent of women experience postpartum depression after giving birth.

 - Seasonal affective disorder (SAD), which is characterized by the onset of depression during the winter months, when there is less natural sunlight.
 The depression generally lifts during spring and summer.

 - Bipolar disorder is different from depression but is included in this list is because someone with bipolar disorder experiences episodes of extreme low moods (depression).
 But a person with bipolar disorder also experiences extreme high moods (called “mania”).